pcdoyle/palogcrunch/README.md

 ## Introduction

-pacrunch.py is a python application that can "crunch" Palo Alto traffic log files.
+pacrunch.py is a Python application that can "crunch" Palo Alto traffic log files.
+This script was written for work in a hurry and it is my intention to go over it and fix it in the future, there may be some overlooked bugs.
+It was a useful script for essentially one niche purpose.

+### To Do

+* Add example CSV file with input data.
+* Add command line arguments.
+* Clean up the code.
+* Figure out more useful features to add.

 ### Features